Ricardo Matos (footballer, born 2000)

-Ricardo Manuel Pinho Matos, known as Ricardo Matos (born 25 March 2000) is a Portuguese football player who plays as a forward for Primeira Liga club Portimonese.
+Ricardo Manuel Pinho Matos (born 25 March 2000), known as Ricardo Matos is a Portuguese professional footballer who plays as a forward for Liga I club Argeş Piteşti.

 Club career

 On 7 August 2019, he signed a 3-year contract with Italian Serie B club Ascoli.

 He made his Serie B debut for Ascoli on 18 January 2020 in a game against Trapani.
 He substituted Leonardo Morosini in the 83rd minute.

 On 1 February 2021, he joined Serie C club Casertana on loan.

 On 16 August 2021, he joined to Ascoli on permanent basis.

-On January 31 2022, he joined Primeira Liga club Portimonese.
+On 31 January 2022 he joined Primeira Liga club Portimonense.

+On 14 July 2023, Portimonense sent Matos on a season-long loan to Liga Portugal 2 side Belenenses.